UoB-COMSM0110/2024-group-3/README.md

 ### Enemy Snake Pathfinding

-   The biggest things I had to work around were the movement of the enemy snakes and their interactions with other elements of the map.
-For example, originally I didn't have the enemy snakes as part of the map grid that lots of the other elements are tracked on, and that made it hard to manage interactions.
-Implementing the framework Alex had made for the map grid made this much easier!
-I didn't want the snakes to move through walls, food, consumables, their own body, or each other.
-However, this led to the snakes freezing in place when they had no free spaces to move to.
-This didn't look good, and was affecting gameplay.
-I had to instead use a heirarchy, where the enemy snake finds the best (closest to the player's snake) FREE cell that they can move to, and if there are no free cells, then they choose the best cell that is occupied by another snake, and then food or consumables.
-This means that they avoid moving over these things when possible, but will do if absolutely necessary to stop them from breaking.
-Overall the snake behaviour and interactions was hard, also when dealing with venom and killing of the enemy snakes, that was an interesting interaction to manage!
+We knew from the start that we needed the enemy snakes (ESs) to pose a real challenge to the player.
+This meant creating ESs that responded to in-game obstacles, tracked the player snake around the map and moved towards the player snake in a way that felt logical and intuitive to the player.
+The ESs use pathfinding to track the player snake around the map by finding the square that reduces the distance to the player snake's head the most.

-   Firstly, I'd probably not call it AI as that isn't technically what it is - its more dynamic seeking of the player snake.
-Its quite simple so maybe not worth going into extensively as I found interactions to be the hardest part of the enemy snake stuff.
-It simply finds the square which reduces the distance to the player's snake head the most.
-This means when theres not many snakes you can slightly manipulate them if they are behind a wall, but if you dont deal with them, the number of enemy snakes on the map increases and its hard to manage their positions!
-This stops a really passive play style from being fruitful in the long run
+Originally the ESs weren't a part of the map grid that we track our game's objects on (walls, food, venom etc.), and this made managing the interactions of the ESs with our game's objects really tricky.
+As a consequence we tweaked the ES implemention to make use of the framework Alex created for the game grid, allowing us to impose limitations on the ESs movements so they couldn't move through walls, food, their own bodies or one another.
+This second attempt led to problems as well, causing the ESs to freeze in place when they had no square to occupy.
+Josh created a hierarchy, where the ESs find the best (closet to player snake) free cell that it could move to, and if there were no free cells then the ESs would move identify the best cell by whether it was occupied by another snake, and then food or consumables.
+The ESs are designed to avoid moving over these things wherever possible, but they will if there is absolutely no other move available to them.

 ### Venom Mechanic
 The venom mechanic was one of the foundational parts of our game.
 Overall the implementation process was relatively smooth sailing, and the greatest challenges were with edge cases dealing with the borders of the map and walls.
 Our evaluation process was helpful here, as we found that the increased play time by a lot of different users was great at identifiying bugs and potential issues.

 The venom mechanic's functionality was written primarily via the 'Venom' class.
 This class is responsible for modelling the venom projectile that the snake uses to interact with the environment and to target enemies.
-Initally venom was only going to be used offensively, but as our game developed our team decided that it would be more fun for the player if venom could also be used to collect food and destroy walls as well.
+Initally venom was only going to be used offensively, but during development we decided that it would be more fun for the player if venom could be used to collect food and destroy walls as well.
 The venom class makes use of a PVector to determine the venom's direction and velocity, with its starting position determined by the location of the player snake's head.
 This information is handled by the class' constructor, which creates the initial set of venom cells and positions them in the game grid.
-We created a 'handleCollusion(PVector position)' method that manages the effects when venom collides with other game objects like walls or enemy snakes, and a 'updateGridData()' method that would update the game grid to reflect the current position of venom cells.
+We created a 'handleCollusion(PVector position)' method that manages the effects when venom collides with other game objects like walls or enemy snakes, and an 'updateGridData()' method that update's the game grid to reflect the current position of venom cells.

 ![Venom-ezgif com-resize-2](https://github.com/UoB-COMSM0110/2024-group-3/assets/157360200/edb750d7-9c50-4273-9b2b-aa43c29a884d)